– Senior Fellow and Addington Chair in Measurement, Fraser Institute

-Mr. Steven Globerman is the Kaiser Professor of International Business and Director of the Center for International Business at Western Washington University, and Senior Fellow at the Fraser Institute.
+Mr. Steven Globerman is a Senior Fellow and Addington Chair in Measurement at the Fraser Institute.
 Previously, he held tenured appointments at Simon Fraser University and York University and has been a visiting professor at the University of California, University of British Columbia, Stockholm School of Economics, Copenhagen School of Business, and the Helsinki School of Economics.

 In addition, Mr. Globerman has served as a researcher for two Canadian Royal Commissions on the economy as well as a research advisor to Investment Canada on the subject of foreign direct investment.
 He has also hosted management seminars for policymakers across North America and Asia.